 Flow management and continuous improvement are central pillars of Lean Management.
 The focus is on eliminating bumps from the road and waste (non-value adding activities) from your workflow.

-In its sense the idea of flow optimization is that nobody is waiting, nobody is blocked, work is smoothly flowing through the system and is adding value to the end result.
-Achieving this state of non-interrupted delivery, you can cluster tasks per type and calculate the average time needed for execution.
+In its sense, the idea of flow optimization is that nobody is waiting, nobody is blocked, work is smoothly flowing through the system and adding value to the end result.
+To achieve this state of non-interrupted delivery, you can cluster tasks per type and calculate the average time needed for execution.
 This allows you to make data-based predictions and answer the customers` favorite question, “When is it going to be done?”

 By clearing the path to predictable services, you are practicing evolved risk management.
 You create the conditions that minimize risk and increase predictability, making risk management not a task, but an integral part of your project management system.